-A Revolution in Fiction is designed as a collaborative weblog to encourage exchanges among literature, history, art history, and the human sciences across the ages.
-A Revolution in Fiction has, since its origins in 2009, become a site for commentary on revolutions in fact.
+A Revolution in Fiction is designed to encourage thinking that crosses over disciplines–literature, history, art history, and the human sciences–as they pertain to revolutions.
+Since its origins in 2009, it become a site for commentary on revolutions in fact as well as fiction.
 Revolutionary studies have abruptly become urgent, given the developments of 2014 in Ukraine, the Arab Spring in Egypt, Syria, and Libya, and the summer 2011 violence in the UK and Chile.
-By bringing a historical perspective on our world today, we may get the distance needed to steer clear of at least some of the violence that is, alas, also part of revolution.
+By bringing a historical perspective to our world today, we may get the distance needed to steer clear of at least some of the violence that is also part of revolution.

-The site is maintained by Julia Douthwaite, Professor of French, University of Notre Dame, and author of The Frankenstein of 1790 and Other Lost Chapters from Revolutionary France (University of Chicago Press, 2012).
-FYI: Her avatar is borrowed from Charpentier’s portrait of “Jeune femme,” 1795 at the Snite Museum of Art and symbolizes her scholarly passions (rather than her actual appearance, alas!)
+The site is maintained by Julia Douthwaite Viglione, one-time professor of French at the University of Notre Dame (1991-2018), author of The Frankenstein of 1790 and Other Lost Chapters from Revolutionary France (University of Chicago Press, 2012), and co-editor of the long-awaited Teaching Representations of the French Revolution prepared for the MLA’s “Options for Teaching” series (forthcoming 2019).
+FYI: Her avatar is borrowed from Charpentier’s portrait of “Jeune femme,” 1795 at the Snite Museum of Art.

 En français: Nous invitons les chercheurs et les étudiants français et francophones à contribuer à cette exploration collective de la France révolutionnaire et ses échos ailleurs.
 Nous nous intéressons également à vos réflexions sur les moyens de révolutionner l’enseignement des lettres aujourd’hui.

-A Revolution in Fiction is closely linked to Teach This!, an ongoing list of ideas and strategies for teachers of all levels to mobilize a revolution in teaching literature.
+A Revolution in Fiction is linked to Teach This!, a list of ideas and strategies for teachers of all levels to mobilize a revolution in teaching literature.